hmxmilohax/rb3-pc/_english/controllers.md

 # Drums

-Make sure you **set “Device Class” to “Drum”.**

 * If you're using PS3 (Guitar Hero), Wii, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
 * If you're using a Xbox 360 MIDI Pro Adapter for drums, set the "Handlers" option to "XInput."

+Make sure you **set “Device Class” to “Drum”.**

 **Switch the drop-down menu next to it to "Rock Band Pro" if you're using Rock Band drums or Rock Band Drums with Pro expansions.
 Do **NOT** use the regular "Rock Band" type.
 Leave it on “Guitar Hero” if you're using Guitar Hero drums.**

-If you're using a 360 MPA with a drum kit, please ask [**[the Milohax discord]**](https://rb3dx.neocities.org/discord) for the mapping as they know more about this.

 | **RPCS3**    | **Rock Band Drums** | **Guitar Hero Drums** |
 |:--------:|:-------------------:|:-----------------:|